theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 - Checkout

 > The implementation has not been changed from the Corrupt Combat Coders implementation, We just added authentication to the checkout button for security reasons.
-The user now has to input their account password to checkout any products and NFTs they have bought.
+The user now has to input their account password to checkout any products and NFTs they have placed.

 ---